koykoy027/script-for-comparing-2-databases/README.md

 2. Selecting a random table from that list.
 3. Selecting a random ID from selected random table.
 4. Running a query on that randomly selected table and selected ID that will compare the source and target database.
+5. optional, if you want a random query for specific table, open the `tableRandomQuery.js` file and locate const `randomTable` and change the value, same goes with ID just change the value of const `randomId`

 Open your preferred terminal and run it using Node.js
 ```js